live-keys/livekeys/doc/pages/palettes-and-bindings.md

 # Palettes and Bindings

-Palettes and bindings are features in Live CV that offer a new way to experience live coding.
-Before we describe them, there's an intermediate feature in Live CV we will look into that makes both of them possible.
+Palettes and bindings are features in Livekeys that offer a new way to experience live coding.
+Before we describe them, there's an intermediate feature in Livekeys we will look into that makes both of them possible.

 ## Direct Editing